-Boolean ConvertSelections format_return); (w, type, value_return, length_return, w Specifies the TextSrc object. selection Specifies the type of selection that was requested (e.g. PRIMARY). target Specifies the type of the selection that has been requested, which indicates the desired information about the selection (e.g. Filename, Text, Window). type Specifies a pointer to the atom into which the property type of the converted value of the selection is to be stored.
-For instance, either file name or text might have property type XA_STRING. value_return Returns a pointer into which a pointer to the converted value of the selection is to be stored.
+W Specifies the TextSrc object. selection Specifies the type of selection that was requested (e.g. PRIMARY). target Specifies the type of the selection that has been requested, which indicates the desired information about the selection (e.g. Filename, Text, Window). type Specifies a pointer to the atom into which the property type of the converted value of the selection is to be stored.
+For instance, either file name or text might have property type XA_STRING . value_return Returns a pointer into which a pointer to the converted value of the selection is to be stored.
 The selection owner is responsible for allocating this storage.
 The memory is considered owned by the toolkit, and is freed by XtFree when the Intrinsics selection mechanism is done with it. length_return Returns a pointer into which the number of elements in value is to be stored.
-The size of each element is determined by format .

-format_return Returns a pointer into which the size in bits of the data elements of the selection value is to be stored.

-If this function returns True then the Text widget will assume that the source has taken care of converting the selection, Otherwise the Text widget will attempt to convert the selection itself.
+The size of each element is determined by format . format_return Returns a pointer into which the size in bits of the data elements of the selection value is to be stored. returns True then the Text widget will assume that the source has taken care of selection, Otherwise the Text widget will attempt to convert the selection itself.